Breathing

 Among other things, under-the-stairs was a cloak room.
 Hanging from the risers of the stairs, there was, first, a line of long coats; behind this there was a line of short coats, and, getting down on your knees, you could access the assortment of wellington-boots languishing under the lowest stairs.

 Well, I went in behind the lot; carefully re-arranging the long coats, and then the short coats, behind me.
-I curled up into a ball, and pressed myself under the lowest stair, hiding carefully behind the collection of wellingtons.
+I curled up into a ball, and pressed myself under the lowest-possible stair, hiding carefully behind the collection of wellingtons.

 Now, I was a very noisy breather, and had to contrive to eliminate that massive clue.
 Carefully I slowed down my breath and made it silent.
 As long as I hid there, I focused completely on this task, silently breathing in and silently breathing out.
 I was totally hidden and totally silent in that stuffy, gassy place, (gassy because the gas meter was housed there in front of the coats).

-If I remember properly, my brother, Roger, was on, and he quickly found Jerry.
+If I remember properly, my brother, Roger, was "on," and he quickly found Jerry.
 Then, my two brothers searched the whole house from top to bottom and found me not.
 Yes, they did look under the stairs, not expectantly due to the latched door, but saw nothing out of place (and heard nothing).

 Finding nothing, they simply forsook the search and went out to play, just as if there never was a third brother, and I, forsaken, languished in that tiny, locked, stuffy, gas-smelling place, until eventually released by my mother.